akanshSirohi/FSXplorer/README.md

-# FSXplorer - Share Files Hassle Free
+# ShareX - Share Files Hassle Free
 ### Sending and receiving of files in hassle-free way with fast speed!
 <br><br>
 <img src="images/logo.png?raw=true" alt="Client" width="500">

 ## Android App

+- No need of this app on another device to send and receive files
+- One and only app of its kind that can work with Windows, Mac, Linux, Android, iPhone
 - It is unique lightweight app designed for faster, multiple and parallel file sharing purposes.
 - With this app you can now send and receive files over wifi or within a network with anyone or on any device.
 - It is flexible and easy to use app.
+- It completely works offline, it uses no data to share your files

 > One of many ongoing projects so more features and app stability will be increased in next versions